Increshi/Socket_Programming/README.md

 ﻿# Socket_Programming

-To simulate client server architecture ,first run server.py in terminal and client.py in other terminal Use the follwoing command to run server code:
+To simulate client server architecture ,first run server.py in terminal and client.py in other terminal.

-python3 server.py
+Use the following command to run server code:

+`python3 server.py`

-For client
+For client:

-python3 client.py
+`python3 client.py`